esrlabs/northstar/README.md

 * **`device_mapper_dev`** -- Prefix of device mapper mappings.
 * **`run_dir`** -- where the container content will be mounted
 * **`data_dir`** -- In data_dir a directory for each container is created if a mount of type data is used in the manifest

+The `[bridge]`-section is required if any container uses network namespaces or a VM.
+* **`enabled`** -- create a bridge in the root namespace using the specified /16 IPv4 address.
+* **`ipv4_slash16`** -- Set to the base class B IPv4 address to use for the bridge for network namespaces.
+This must be a /16 address such as 172.30.0.0.
+The bridge will be assigned an IP address of x.x.0.1 .
+Each namespace will have it's own separate subnet, and have a specific address of x.x.<subnet>.10 .
+A VM in the namespace will have a specific address of x.x.<subnet>.20.
+See [network_namespaces](doc/network.txt)

 ## Controlling the runtime